davidfcarr/rsvpmaker/README.txt

 https://youtu.be/gt6fE07a8bc

 RSVPMaker is free and open source, with no upsell to a premium version.
-We occasionally create custom features on contract, but where possible those enhancements are folded back into the coe plugin code.
+We occasionally create custom features on contract, but where possible those enhancements are folded back into the core plugin code.
 RSVPMaker also aims to be developer-friendly, allowing you to build event-centric applications on top of it.

 Creating and Managing Events